Bill Hatfield: Shipwreck with family

 In February 1981 Hatfield was aboard his fishing trawler with his partner Barbara Braddock and their two young daughters when they encountered Tropical Cyclone Cliff 150 mi off the Queensland coast.
 With the storm intensifying, they were soon forced to abandon ship.
 Braddock and their children escaped on the boat's life raft, but Hatfield was unable to join them since the raft immediately disappeared from view in the high waves.
-He managed to release and board the trawler's dinghy, and searched for the raft following the direction in which it had seemed to drift to before disappearing.
+He managed to release and board the trawler's dinghy, and searched for the raft following the direction in which it had seemed to drift before disappearing.
 Eventually he sighted the raft and found it floating upside down, but found Braddock clutching the two girls underneath it.
 Despite having no food or water, the four managed to survive the cyclone and after two and half days adrift they were rescued by a passing Japanese coal carrier bound for Newcastle.